 April, 2018 Drip Irrigation Installed by smart water irrigation, concord,nh:

 Irrigation tubing was installed in all of the foundation beds, including this one.
 My husband and I easily installed additional tubing after the May bed expansion.
 Tubes are durable, weather-proof and have evenly spaced "emitter" holes that deliver water slowly.
 Drip irrigation keeps foliage dry and less prone to disease.
 Early April is the perfect time for installation as plants are just starting to break the soil's surface and will not be harmed in the process.
 Our existing Hunter irrigation system had plenty of additional “zones” that were available for the new garden irrigation.
 Each zone has it’s own day and time pre-programmed based upon its unique water needs.
 Since installation, our utility bill has dropped meaningfully, due to the more efficient use of water and less evaporation.
 Plants are happier, too!

 May, 2018 Bed Expansion by parker garden design, nashua, nh:

 A new footprint was cut out, turf removed, and permanent aluminum edging installed.
 I left the original aluminum edging in place in order to keep the existing plants from invading the expanded bed areas.
-Rich compost was added to condition existing soil.
+Rich compost was added to condition existing soil, improving the structure and adding beneficial nutrients.
 The new footprint is intentionally curvy in order to provide "reach in" access to the planting beds.

 May, 2018 'chimney bed' receives New Plant Varieties: